 - Her duet with Vince Gill on "Oklahoma Swing" starts with Vince singing in B-flat, then jumps down to E-flat when Reba comes in.
-It then remains in the lower key as the two alternate, except for the solos which go back up to the original key.
+It then remains in the lower key for all other vocal parts between the two of them, but goes back up for a few solos.

 - "Is There Life Out There" goes from C to D at the second chorus.
 The album version contains a solo, and then another repeat of the chorus in the higher key, but the radio edit cuts off after the first key-changed chorus ends.